 Companies consider Working Capital Management (WCM) as a strategic priority to generate cash.
 This is impacted mainly through Cash Conversion Cycle (CCC) which is the key factor of a good working capital management.
-This is proving to be of paramount importance especially now during the Covid-19 pandemic.
 Companies are preserving cash in these uncertain times and as a result, management wants to extract cash from balance sheet instead of seeking external financing.
 Improving the CCC is a way of freeing up cash during these uncertain times.